 And on and on it goes.
 Over and over again in your head.
 For days, weeks, months, years.

 Decision coaching takes you through a PROCESS whereby you discover how to dive deeply within yourself so that you can identify what you truly want.
 Then you figure out what’s getting in your way.
 And then you start working on ways to work WITH your own psychology so that you can overcome your blocks, rather than letting them stop you.

 Decision coaching is based on brain research, neuroscience and the science of decision making.
 It uses tools and techniques that help you stop spinning in your head, so that you can actually make progress in your life.

 It helps you interrupt the discussion you've had with yourself in your head a thousand times before so that you can hear the still small voice buried deep inside of you that already has the answers you seek.

 It gives you new perspective and the tools to change.

 Not everyone needs a decision coach.

-Struggling with this kind of decision for a few days or even a few months is totally normal.
-Getting divorced is HUGE!
-Making a huge decision responsibly takes time.
+Struggling with a huge decision for a few days or even a few months is totally normal.

 That’s when working with a decision coach can be a game-changer.